Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Acknowledgement

 {S\arabic{equation}} {S\arabic{section}} {S\arabic{table}} {S\arabic{figure}} {S\arabic{lem}}

 In the Supplementary Materials, we provide the proof of the main theorems, derivation of the proposed Markov Chain Monte Carlo (MCMC) algorithm, and collect additional numerical and graphical results.
 To simplify the proof, we introduce additional notations in Section~\ref{sm:notation}.
 The proofs of Theorems~1 and 2 are given in Sections~\ref{sm:thm1} and \ref{sm:thm2}, respectively.
 For mathematical rigors, we provide the proof for the results in Sections~3.3, 3.4 and 3.5 of the main text in Section~\ref{sm:misc}.
 The improved MCMC algorithm is derived and summarized in Section~\ref{sm:mcmc}.
 Additional numerical results are listed in Section~\ref{sm:numerical}.
+The details of Figures 1 and 2 in the main text for reproducibility are found in Section~\ref{sm:fig}.